icknOrg/COINS_SwissThoughtleaders/README.md

     combined['shared_context'] = combined['complexity_avg']
     combined['Twitter'] = combined['central_leadership'] + combined['rotation_leadership'] + combined['balanced_contribution'] + combined['rapid_responses'] + combined['honest_language'] + combined['shared_context']+(combined['followers_count']/100)
 ```
-The end result is normalized to a range from [0,1].
+The end result is normalized in a range from [0,1].

 ## Google Search Results
-For getting the Google Search Results of each person, we manually searched for them in Google, set the filter to results of the last year and put the name into "" to make sure that only relevant results were included.
-Then, these numbers were punt into our initial Thoughtleader.csv file, for both the German-speaking and the Swiss people.
+For getting the Google Search Results of each person, we manually researched in Google, where we set the filter to results of the last year and put the name into "" to make sure that only relevant results were included.
+Then, these numbers were put into our initial Thoughtleader.csv file, for both the German-speaking and the Swiss people.

 ## Wikipedia
-For each of the potential Thoughtledaer of our initial list disposing of a Wikipedia entry, a Wikipedia Index [0,1] is calculated based on the following aspects:
+For each of the potential Thoughtleaders of our initial list who has a Wikipedia entry, a Wikipedia Index [0,1] is calculated based on the following aspects:
   - number of backlinks
   - number of links
   - number of awards won in 2020/21